sourcegraph/python-langserver/README.md

 # Python language server

 This is a language server for Python that adheres to the [Language Server Protocol (LSP)](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md).
-It uses Jedi [Jedi](https://github.com/davidhalter/jedi) to perform source code analysis.
+It uses [Jedi](https://github.com/davidhalter/jedi) to perform source code analysis.

 ## Getting started